snwh/computefreely/README.md

 ## Contributing

 Contributions are obviously welcome!
-If you would like to contribute to this project, please have [read this](/CONTRIBUTING.md) regarding contributions.
+If you would like to make any contribution to this project, please have [read this](/CONTRIBUTING.md) regarding contributions.

 Alternatively, if you would like to support development by making a donation you can do so [here](https://snwh.org/donate).